use the simulator and find out how much you will receive

 To know everything about the Banking PLR 2022, access this page, which contains all the necessary information for you to understand how the calculation is done.

-The calculation of Bradesco’s PLR is determined through the CCT (Collective Bargaining Agreement).
-CCT PLR 2022/2023 details the payment of bank PLR 2022.
-The amount to be paid in advance is already subject to the 8% salary readjustments, and 13% in the additional installment, achieved in the 2022 Unified National Campaign for Bank Employees (salary campaign ).
+The calculation of Santander’s PLR is determined through the CCT (Collective Bargaining Agreement).
+The CCT PLR 2022/2023 details the payment of the PLR Bancários 2022.
+The amount to be paid in advance is already subject to the 8% salary adjustments, and 13% in the additional installment, achieved in the 2022 Unified National Campaign for Bank Employees (salary campaign ).

-PLR Bancários is an important achievement of the category – together with the trade union movement –, which was the first to guarantee this right in a National Collective Bargaining Agreement, in 1995.
-Since then, the PLR has gone through many adjustments and improvements, resulting in values increasingly larger to bankers.
-Nothing could be more fair, since it is bank workers who build the profits of financial institutions with their workforce.
+Bank employees’ PLR is an important achievement of the category – together with the trade union movement –, which was the first to guarantee this right in a National Collective Bargaining Agreement, in 1995.
+Since then, bank employees’ PLR has undergone many adjustments and improvements, resulting in increasing values.
+Nothing could be more fair, since the profit of financial institutions is built with everyone’s workforce.
 Through PLR, a part of this profit is allocated to workers, who can thus increase their annual remuneration.

 Impact on the economy